Monkey Helpers: Our Future hand with virtual reality butterfly

 Cognimate

 Envisioning Access is working with the company Cognimate to test their innovative smart glove.
-We have tested the glove on one individual and looking for others to test this product that:
+We have tested the glove on one individual, and we are looking for others to test this product that:

 Recovers an individual’s fine motor skills due to the effects of